srccon/dotfiles/README.md

-# dotfiles
+# Liberate the *Dotfiles*

-Dotfiles I use for linux sysadmin
+This is a collection of configurations for various programs that I use to do linux administration.
+These are mostly for console utilites.